BULWER-LYTTON, Edward Robert (1831-1891). Statesman and poet.

 Four Autograph Letters Signed ("Lytton" and "R B Lytton") to a M. Fournier, French Chargé d'Affaires at The Hague.
 With three unpublished autograph poems.

-Three written in French, the last in English.
+Three written in French, the last in English (“I make no apology for writing to you in my own language: for you read English better than I write French”).
 Together 13 pages 8vo plus 4 pages 4to.
 [The Hague; Paris], n.d. [c.
 1855-7], 1855.

 The letters are accompanied by “Unpublished Poems for Mad[am]e Fournier”, comprising Autograph Manuscript fair copies (except for one minor revision in the first) of three poems titled “The Troubadour”, “Humanity”, “The Ferry-Man’s Daughter”.
 4pages 4to, signed at the end “R.B.
 Lytton The Hague 3rd March/57 Tuesday Evening”.